Website Manager

 22. My child has changed their mind and no longer wants to play Little League, can I get my money back.

-You may unenroll for a full refund (less the non-refundable service fee) until the end of regular registration.
+You may unenroll for a full refund (less the non-refundable service fee and a $5 processing fee) until the end of regular registration.

-After regular registration ends, all refunds are subject to a 50% cancellation charge (less the non-refundable service fee).
+After regular registration ends, all refunds are subject to a 50% cancellation charge (less the non-refundable service fee, a $5 processing fee, and late fee, if applicable).

-There are no refunds after the first scheduled evaluations date.
+There are no refunds on or after the first scheduled evaluations date.

 DIVISION DESCRIPTIONS